Anna1719/ToDo/README.md

 # ToDo
- A simple To-Do list using pure JS
+ A simple To-Do list using pure JS.
+ All tasks are saved in localStorage for easy access.